Marien Ngouabi: Head of state

 Once in power, President Ngouabi changed the country's name to the People's Republic of the Congo, declaring it to be Africa's first Marxist–Leninist state, and founded the Congolese Workers' Party (Parti Congolais du Travail, PCT) as the country's only legal political party.

 Ngouabi was a Mbochi from the north and his regime shifted control of the country away from the south.
 Such moves created opposition among the population in the highly politicized environment of Brazzaville.
 Bureaucratic centralism, repression, the "mechanism" of the party apparatus, and Ngouabi's tribalist orientation towards Mbochi and La Cuvette immigrants created opposition within the Communist Party itself, especially its youth organization.
 In the fall of 1971, students that went on strike in Brazzaville and Pointe Noire were severely repressed by the authorities.
 The situation in the country was severely destabilized.
 There was an attempted coup in February 1972 that triggered a series of 'purges' of the opposition.
 It is claimed that Ngouabi was under French pressure to annex the oil-rich Cabinda enclave, a part of Portuguese Angola, and his refusal to act cost him the French support.
-There is some speculation that the French financed several coups in order to remove Ngouabi in power.
+There is some speculation that the French financed several coups in order to remove Ngouabi from power.
 Starting in February 1973, the army began military operations in the Goma Tse-tse region to dismantle the M22 insurgency led by former army members led by Vice President Ange Diawara.
 During the same month, Ngouabi denounced another attempted Diawara coup and arrested 45 people, including Pascal Lissouba and Sylvain Bemba, Minister of Information.
 His trial took place from March 16 to 23.
 Several sentences were pronounced, while Lissouba was acquitted.

 The M22 business abruptly ended on April 24, 1973, with the capture and execution of the maquis.
 The bodies of Diawara, Ikoko and Bakekolo were toured around Brazzaville and exhibited by Ngouabi in person during a popular gathering held at the Stade de la Révolution.
 The lack of consideration for the lifeless bodies of the Maquis caused considerable disapproval nationally due to the cultural sensitivity surrounding the reverential treatment of dead bodies.
 He visited the People's Republic of China in July 1973.